Yoh67/sample-backend/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Purpose of this project is to expand on my existing knowledge base by diving into more modern development practices which includes..
+Wanted to learn more about microservices and modern tech stacks.
+Some topics include..
-- Developing a backend application (MVC)
+- Developing a backend application using MVC
-- Developing a live service (REST)
+- Developing a "REST"-ful live service
-- Deploying a live service (CICD)
+- Deploying a live service using CICD dev processes
-- Databases (Relational)
+- Some SQL and Database experience
-- Languages and Frameworks (Node.js, Expressv4, ...)
+- Languages and Frameworks (Node.js, Expressv4, etc)

 ## 🏁 Getting Started <a name = "getting_started"></a>